rust-lang/rfcs/text/3698-declarative-derive-macros.md

 having `derive(...)` rules inside the `macro_rules!` macro declaration, similar to the `attr(...)` rules proposed in RFC 3697.

+In the future, if we support something like `const Trait` or similar trait modifiers, we'll want to support `derive(const Trait)`, and define how a `macro_rules!` derive handles that.

 We should provide a way for `macro_rules!` macros to provide better error reporting, with spans, rather than just pointing to the macro.